janejuenyang/persist/track.md

 # Impact of a Gutted Federal Government
 * Felt across the nation
+   * [The Impact Map](https://theimpactproject.org/the-impact-map/): The Impact Map provides timely data—as it becomes available—on policy, funding, and workforce changes and their localized effect.
    * [Dear Civil Servant: Blast Radius of Purges](https://www.ifyoucankeepit.org/p/blast-radius-of-purges): sample of downstream effects across all 50 states, D.C., and Puerto Rico

 * More disease outbreaks